My rating: 5 of 5 stars

 And yet dark night strangles the travelling lamp.

 Is ’t night’s predominance or the day’s shame

 That darkness does the face of Earth entomb

 When living light should kiss it?

-Apart from the horror, what about the famous comic moments of the play?—the hungover porter complaining in prose as he stumbles to open the gate after Duncan’s murder, Macduff’s smart-aleck son bantering with his mother just before their slaughter, or the ambulatory pun on the witches’ misleading prophecy that is Malcolm’s and Macduff’s army disguising themselves as a forest.
+Apart from the horror, there are play’s famous comic moments: the hungover porter complaining in prose as he stumbles to open the gate after Duncan’s murder, Macduff’s smart-aleck son bantering with his mother just before their slaughter, or the ambulatory pun on the witches’ misleading prophecy that is Malcolm’s and Macduff’s army disguising themselves as a forest.
 In such a short drama, where they stand out all the more from the surrounding seriousness, such comic passages give Macbeth an air of hysteria and hilarity, of nightmare, that shows Shakespeare’s enviable audacity.
 His characters may not be free, but he certainly is.